yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 As you can see, there are various services running on the target host.
 Now let’s find **flag 1**.

-**HINT 1**: “User ‘bob’ might not have chosen a strong password.
+**flag 1**: “User ‘bob’ might not have chosen a strong password.
 Try common passwords. (target1.ine.local)”

-So, when we read HINT 1, we get the idea that we need to brute force the user “bob” to find the credentials, but what is the service?.
+So, when we read flag 1, we get the idea that we need to brute force the user “bob” to find the credentials, but what is the service?.
 Let’s try to access the website running on port 80, as we can see the HTTP service is running on port 80 according to the **nmap results**.

 ![f84947b3666c04c94047e2b0d68ea897.png](resources/f84947b3666c04c94047e2b0d68ea897.png)